How much can you get from Michigan Mini tort?

 Michigan Mini tort, also called (limited property damage liability), is a provision under Michigan’s no-fault law.

-Under this provision, if you are 50% or more at fault in a Michigan insurance accident and insurance does not cover the damages to the other driver’s car, the other driver may sue you, and you would have to pay up to $1000 in damages.
-This limit increases to $3000 on July 1, 2020.
-You can sue the other driver for damages to your car, which your insurance company does not cover or if the other driver is 50% or more at fault.
+Under this provision, if you are 50% or more at fault in a Michigan insurance accident and insurance does not cover the other driver’s car’s damages, the other driver may sue you, and you would have to pay up to $3000 in damages.
+You can sue the other driver for damages to your car, which your insurance company does not cover, or if the other driver is 50% or more at fault.
 Click this link to see what you should do if you are involved in a Michigan auto accident.

-A new change to the mini-tort law makes it that owners of vehicles that don’t have insurance can’t make a claim for vehicle damage by an “at fault” driver.
+A new change to the mini-tort law states that vehicles that don’t have insurance can’t claim vehicle damage by an “at fault” driver.

 The court will pay Damages according to the amount or percentage at fault.
 For example, if the damage is $1000 and the other party is 60% at fault, they will have to pay $600 to the other driver.
 Insurance companies provide coverage for “mini-tort” as an optional coverage called limited property damage liability.
 The other party can also elect to pay the damages out of pocket.
-Click on the highlighted link for a step by step guide on how to file a Michigan Mini-tort Claim.
+Click on the highlighted link for a step-by-step guide on filing a Michigan Mini tort Claim.

-Effective July 1, 2020, the limits for mini-tort will increase to $3000.
+Effective July 2, 2020, mini-tort limits will increase to $3000 from $1000.
 Still unchanged in the new law, uninsured drivers cannot collect any money under Michigan’s mini tort law.

-Finally, make sure you have limited property damage coverage on your insurance policy, click Michigan No-fault auto insurance quote to get more information.
-Having the right mini-tort coverages will be even more critical when the higher limits take effect.
-Having the proper coverage on your policy, you will protect you if the other driver sues you.
+Finally, ensure you have limited property damage coverage on your insurance policy.
+Click the Michigan No-fault auto insurance quote to get more information.
+Having the right mini-tort coverages is more critical because of the new higher limits.
+The proper coverages on your policy protect you if the other driver sues you.